pomme-clic/s-money-documentation/docs/docs/cards/card-management.md

 <Highlight type="tip">

- You can block or unblock in real time if you don't want authorize no-domestic payment or wthdrawal
+ You can block or unblock in real time if you don't want authorize foreigner payment or wthdrawal

 </Highlight>